 The trip includes a breakfast in the Quetzaltrekkers office and lunch on the volcanic plateau.
 While the exact schedule depends on the season and the desires of the climbers, we usually meet at our office at seven in the morning and spend as much time on the walls as the weather (and our muscles) will allow.

 We take people with a range of climbing abilities on this trip: from first-timers right through to professionals.
 Our experienced volunteer guides know the walls well and will take you on those routes that suit your ability-level.
-Novices should keep in mind, however, that climbing takes a certain amount of skill and strength and there is a limited range of super-easy climbs on offer.
+Novices should keep in mind, however, that climbing takes a certain amount of skill and strength and there are a limited number of easy routes available.

 What to bring:*

 *Don’t have all this stuff?
 No problem- we can lend you everything you don’t have.